uktherebel/Marketing-Analytics-Case-Study/README.md

 # Overview
 In this Marketing Analytics Case, we needed to generate necessary data points necessary to populate the template attached below for a fictional company, DVD Rental Co.
 To generate the relevant data points, I reverse-engineered the problem.

-Skills Used: Data Wrangling, Statistical Distributions, ERD Analysis, Reverse Engineering, Window Functions, Hypotheses Validation
+**Skills Used**: Data Wrangling, Statistical Distributions, ERD Analysis, Reverse Engineering, Window Functions, Hypotheses Validation

 The requirements were as follows:
 1. Top 2 Categories